OctopusDeployLabs/SpaceCloner/docs/UseCase-ParentChildProjects.md

 Right now, the runbook clone is very simple.
 You tell it to sync the runbooks, or you tell it to skip the runbooks.

-# Example - Parent / Child Projects
+# Example - Parent / Child Projects Different Space

 This example is syncing the parent project in the same space.

-Please refer to the [Parameter reference page](ParameterReference.md) for more details on the parameters.
+Please refer to the [Parameter reference page](CloneSpaceParameterReference.md) for more details on the parameters.

 Options:
 - `OverwriteExistingVariables` - set to `false` to keep the differences preserved.
 Any new variable found will be added still.